There are three steps to owning gold in BullionVault. Most people can complete the process in about 15 minutes of their own time.

 No. Absolutely never.
 In order to repel money launderers (according to both our own ethical objectives and the law) BullionVault requires that all incoming monies come from a source which has been validated in the banking world.
 Each BullionVault account only accepts monies from its original funding source, and only remits funds back to that source.

 Furthermore - BullionVault is very particular about the source of its bullion bars.
 To be acceptable to BullionVault bars must have been supplied by authorised refiners and bullion merchants with all the guarantees of bullion quality which this implies to the receiver in a given local bullion market.
 Only bars supplied in such a way are sufficient to merit the BullionVault guarantee of quality which all subsequent owners of any bar within BullionVault are entitled to expect.

 There is no specific objection to using BullionVault gold as collateral against debts outside BullionVault, but the arrangements have to be concluded between you and whoever requires a charge over your gold.
 BullionVault does not itself become involved in such a situation.

-1 gram (0.001 kilos) of either gold or silver for trades on BullionVault's order board.
+1 gram (0.001 kilos) of either gold, silver or platinum for trades on BullionVault's order board.
 Take a look at the front page for the latest prices.
-When purchasing at the daily price set at the London Fix, the minimum is $100 or equivalent
+When purchasing at the Daily Price, the minimum is $100 or equivalent

 You should also consider the minimum custody charge when planning your investment.